NyteshadeXT/PF2e-Core-Vault/3-Rules/Character Building/Equipment/B/biting-snare.md

 usage: "held in one hand"
 license: "ORC"
 identify:
 description: "This snare closes shut on the leg of a creature.
-The snare deals 5d6 piercing damage to the first creature that enters its square; that creature must attempt a DC 21 Reflex check save.  * * *  **Critical Success** The creature is unaffected.  **Success** The creature takes half damage.  **Failure** The creature takes full damage.  **Critical Failure** The creature takes double damage and takes a -10-foot status penalty to its Speed until it recovers at least 1 Hit Point."
+The snare deals `dice: 5d6` 5d6 piercing damage to the first creature that enters its square; that creature must attempt a DC 21 Reflex check save.<br><br>**Critical Success** The creature is unaffected.<br>**Success** The creature takes half damage.<br>**Failure** The creature takes full damage.<br>**Critical Failure** The creature takes double damage and takes a -10-foot status penalty to its Speed until it recovers at least 1 Hit Point."
 powerTitle1:
 actionEconomy1:
 type1: